 Appeals should be submitted to the Office of Student Financial Services and must include:

 - A written statement documenting the reasons for failure to meet the standards of academic progress for financial aid eligibility.

-- A written statement explaining what has changed in the student’s situation that would allow the student to bring their academic progress up to the satisfactory standards.
+- A written statement explaining what has changed in the student’s situation that would allow the student to bring their academic progress up to satisfactory standards.

 - Documentation supporting their appeal.

 If the appeal is granted, and it is determined that the student should be able to meet SAP standards by the end of the subsequent payment period, they may be placed on financial aid probation without an academic plan.
-A student’s progress must be reviewed at the end of their probationary period.
+The student’s progress must be reviewed at the end of their probationary period.
 If the student is meeting the SAP requirements, they will go back into good standing.
 If the student does not meet the SAP requirements, they will again become ineligible for financial aid with the opportunity to re-appeal.

 If the appeal is granted, and it is determined that the student will require more than one payment period to meet SAP standards, they may be placed on probation with an academic plan in place.
-A student’s progress will be reviewed at the end of each payment period as is required of a student on probation status.
-If the student is meeting the requirements of their academic plan, the student is eligible to receive financial aid funds if the student continues to meet those requirements.
+The student’s progress will be reviewed at the end of each payment period as is required of a student on probation status.
+If the student is meeting the requirements of their academic plan, the student is eligible to receive financial aid funds as long as the student continues to meet those requirements.
 Students must appeal to change their plan.
 If the student does not meet the requirements of their academic plan, they will again become ineligible for financial aid with the opportunity to re-appeal.

 Any exceptions to this policy will be made on an individual basis and in compliance with federal, state and local regulations governing financial aid.